duct317/scISR/README.md

 # scISR: Single-cell Imputation using Subspace Regression
 scISR performs imputation for single-cell sequencing data. scISR identifies the true dropout values in the scRNA-seq dataset using hyper-geomtric testing approach.
 Based on the result obtained from hyper-geometric testing, the original dataset is segregated into two including training data and imputable data.
 Next, training data is used for constructing a generalize linear regression model that is used for imputation on the imputable data.
+The package is now available on [CRAN](https://cran.r-project.org/package=scISR).
 # How to install
-- The package can be installed from this repository.
+- The package can be installed from CRAN or this repository.
+- Using CRAN: `install.packages("scISR")`
+- Using devtools:
   - Install devtools: `utils::install.packages('devtools')`
   - Install the package using: `devtools::install_github('duct317/scISR')`
 # Example
 ## Load the Goolam dataset and perform imputation
 - Load the package: `library(scISR)`